wazuh/wazuh/.github/ISSUE_TEMPLATE/external-integrations.md

 ## Tasks
 - [ ] Test in a manager.
 - [ ] Test in an agent.
-- [ ] Unit tests without failures.
+- [ ] Unit tests without failures using Python 3.6.
 Updated if there are any relevant changes.
 - [ ] Integration tests without failures.
 Updated if there are any relevant changes.
 - [ ] Update the documentation if necessary.
 - [ ] Add entry to the changelog if necessary.